hadze/machinelearning/tutorials/nlp/word_embedding/Readme.md

 This code will execute the following steps:

 * Create a checkpoint folder in order to store the meta and vectorfiles
-* Get any text from a folder with textfiles
+* Get all text content from a folder with textfiles
-* Extract the tokens and vocabs
+* Extract the tokens and vocabs from the text
 * Create a model
 * Create the word embeddings and meta data from the model
 * Save checkpoints
 * Finally visualize the embeddings in tensorboard

+**Attention:**<br/>
+The vectors and also the distances between them are **not trained** and therefore **not meaningful** in this version.
+I will show an trained example in the next episode.

 ## Sample textfile